wultra/powerauth-webflow/docs/Web-Flow-Configuration.md

 new SecureRandom().nextBytes(randomBytes);
 String encryptionKey = BaseEncoding.base64().encode(randomBytes);
 ```

-_WARNING: Do not reuse the encryption key from sample configuration in this documentation._

 The symmetric key is used by both Web Flow and by the remote system which needs to decrypt the password for verification.
 For information about password decryption, see: [User Password Encryption And Decryption](./Data-Adapter-REST-API-Reference.md#user-password-encryption-and-decryption)